SMSPIRITUALITY—MEDIA

 The collapse and the long return

-Krishna Das returned to the United States in early 1974, six months after his teacher's death.
-The two decades that followed are the part of his biography he has been most explicit about in interviews and in the 2012 Frindel documentary: a sustained personal collapse organised around heroin and cocaine addiction, financial dysfunction, intermittent work as a stockbroker and as a building contractor, and the conviction that he had failed at the only thing his life had pointed at.
-The recovery began in the late 1980s under the combined influence of twelve-step abstinence, a return to the daily [japa](lexicon:japa) and kīrtan he had let lapse, and a resumed correspondence with the Maharaji community that had stayed organised in Taos and around the Hanuman temples Ram Dass and others had built in his absence.
-He began leading kīrtan in Brooklyn in 1994 in a back room of the Jivamukti yoga studio, recorded the first album (One Track Heart) on the Triloka Records imprint in 1996, and from that point ran a continuous American touring and recording career that has, by the mid-2020s, produced fifteen studio albums and a 2013 Grammy nomination for the Live Ananda recording.
+Krishna Das returned to the United States in early 1974, six months after Maharaji's death.
+The two decades that followed were, by his own account in interviews and in the 2012 Frindel documentary, a sustained personal collapse: heroin and cocaine addiction, financial dysfunction, and intermittent work as a stockbroker and building contractor.
+He recovered in the late 1980s through a combination of twelve-step abstinence, a return to daily [japa](lexicon:japa) and kīrtan, and renewed contact with the Maharaji community that had organised around Ram Dass in Taos.
+In 1994 he began leading kīrtan in a back room at the Jivamukti yoga studio in Brooklyn.
+He recorded his first album, One Track Heart, on the Triloka Records imprint in 1996.
+By the mid-2020s his recording career had produced fifteen studio albums, including the Live Ananda recording that earned a 2013 Grammy nomination.

 The repertoire and the format

-The Krishna Das repertoire is structurally conservative: most of the songs are the standard north Indian devotional pieces a serious Maharaji-lineage practitioner would know, in approximately the same arrangements the singers at Kainchi-Dham used in the 1970s, with harmonium, tabla, and the occasional addition of bass guitar and Western percussion.
-The English bridging is minimal; the call-and-response is set up in Sanskrit and Hindi and held there for the duration of the song.
-The pacing is the operative element: the early portion of a typical session is held at a slow, sustainable tempo for many minutes before any acceleration; the acceleration, when it comes, is incremental and is allowed to peak only when the room is genuinely with it; the long return to slow tempo at the close is held for as long as the previous build took.
-The format is the saturation logic the kīrtan entry describes, executed with the disciplined patience of a singer who has spent four decades doing the same songs.
-The 2012 documentary One Track Heart is the most direct video access to the practice's working surface; the studio albums approximate, but do not fully replicate, the room dynamic the live format depends on.
+The Krishna Das repertoire is structurally conservative.
+Most songs are the standard north Indian devotional pieces a Maharaji-lineage practitioner would know, in arrangements close to those used at Kainchi-Dham in the 1970s, with harmonium, tabla, and occasional bass guitar and Western percussion.
+English bridging is minimal.
+The call-and-response is set in Sanskrit and Hindi and stays there for the duration.
+Pacing is the operative element.
+A typical session opens at a slow, sustainable tempo for many minutes.
+The acceleration is incremental and held back until the room is with it.
+The return to slow tempo at the close is held for as long as the build took.
+This is the saturation logic the kīrtan entry describes, executed with the patience of a singer who has spent four decades doing the same songs.
+The 2012 documentary One Track Heart gives the most direct view of the practice; the studio albums approximate but do not replicate the live room dynamic.

 Why he is in the lexicon

-No item in the index sits under Krishna Das's name directly — his recordings have not yet been rowed, and the 2012 Frindel documentary is referenced through the kīrtan entry rather than as an indexed media item.
-The figure sits in the lexicon on the same logic that placed Papaji and Jean Klein in Session 7: he is the structural upstream of more than one of the strands the index does carry, and treating him as an unnamed dependency of the Ram Dass entry would obscure the architecture every kīrtan-related entry in the corpus is operating downstream of.
-The contemporary American bhakti *kīrtan* circuit — the yoga-studio chanting nights, the Bhakti Fest assemblage in California, the second-generation kīrtan-wallahs Jai Uttal, Snatam Kaur, Deva Premal, MC Yogi, Sean Johnson and others — is, in its founding architecture, the circuit Krishna Das organised after his 1994 return.
-The closest items in the index for the Maharaji-lineage devotional milieu Krishna Das emerged from are Ram Dass's *Be Here Now* and the Maharaji *only God* story, both of which name him in passing.
-The 1946 *Autobiography of a Yogi* is the pre-1970 American Indian-spiritual reading the entire Maharaji generation came up through, and is the canonical upstream of the framework Krishna Das has been operating inside since the moment he first met Bhagavan Das in 1968.
+No index item sits under Krishna Das's name directly.
+His recordings have not yet been catalogued, and the 2012 Frindel documentary is referenced through the kīrtan entry rather than as a standalone item.
+He is in the lexicon because he is the structural upstream of multiple strands the index carries.
+Treating him as an unnamed dependency of the Ram Dass entry would obscure the architecture every kīrtan-related entry in the corpus descends from.
+The contemporary American bhakti *kīrtan* circuit — the yoga-studio chanting nights, the Bhakti Fest in California, the second-generation kīrtan-wallahs Jai Uttal, Snatam Kaur, Deva Premal, MC Yogi, and Sean Johnson — is, in its founding architecture, the circuit Krishna Das organised after his 1994 return.
+The closest index items for the Maharaji-lineage devotional context are Ram Dass's *Be Here Now* and the Maharaji *only God* story, both of which name him in passing. *Autobiography of a Yogi* (1946) is the pre-1970 American Indian-spiritual text the entire Maharaji generation came up through.